 This is a press-fit and does not require any screws or glue:

 On The ‘A’ Car, these ‘Cartridges‘ are Aircraft Rigid Connecting Links from Tyee:

-I did not like color that Eaglemoss provided these in, so I airbrushed them with Model Master Green Zinc Chromate 4852 to better match the real car:
+I did not like color of these parts, so I airbrushed them with Model Master Green Zinc Chromate 4852 to better match the real car:

 To recreate the colored bolts in each end, I used a tiny brush to apply Tamiya X-13 Metallic Blue acrylic paint on the ‘bigger’ rear bolts:

 For the bolts on the other end, I just used my Metallic Silver Sharpie: